DaltonCaughell/CatchARide-App/README.md

 A working demo is hosted at http://www.catcharide.today

-This repository hold the front-end code for the app.
+This repository holds the front-end code for the app.
 The golang API backing it can be found [here](https://github.com/DaltonCaughell/CatchARide-API)

 ## What is CatchARide’s front-end stack?

-*Gulp
+* Gulp
-*Cordova
+* Cordova
 * Angular
-*Angular Material
+* Angular Material
-*Bootstrap (Icons Only)
+* Bootstrap (Icons Only)

 ## Can I build/run CatchARide?